Never Never Land (film)

-Never Never Land is a 1980 British drama film directed by Paul Annett and starring Petula Clark, Cathleen Nesbitt, John Castle, and Anne Seymour.
+Never Never Land is a 1980 British drama film directed by Paul Annett and starring Petula Clark (in her final film role to date), Cathleen Nesbitt (also in her final film role), John Castle, and Anne Seymour.
 It is named after Never Never Land, the magical setting of the classic children's tales of Peter Pan.

 Plot synopsis

 Seven-year-old Jennie (Heather Miller) has been abandoned by her parents and left in the care of her aunt Bee (Petula Clark) and uncle Jim (John Castle).
 Jennie is treated poorly by her two elder cousins, and taking her lead from the story Peter and Wendy, she runs away from home with her younger cousin Joe (Christian Henson).
-She finds shelter in an abandoned London townhouse occupied by a gang of young ruffians, and becomes the equivalent of Wendy, role-playing "mother" to the Lost Boys.
+She finds shelter in an abandoned London townhouse occupied by a gang of young ruffians, and becomes the equivalent of Wendy Darling, role-playing "mother" to the Lost Boys.
 An old woman named Edith Forbes (Cathleen Nesbitt, in her final screen performance) befriends the girl.